Big Talk From Big Tech On Racial Equity, But Not All Workers Are Buying It

 Big Tech companies — Apple, Google, Amazon and Facebook — are writing mega checks to organizations like the NAACP and the Brennan Center for Justice.
 Twitter, TikTok, Spotify and Lyft have all declared Juneteenth a paid holiday.

-As the tech industry joins the growing national chorus supporting greater racial equality in society, some Silicon Valley black workers are responding with a degree of hesitation.
+As the tech industry joins the growing national chorus supporting greater racial equality in society, some Silicon Valley Black workers are responding with a degree of hesitation.

 For one, it's about time, says Y-Vonne Hutchinson, a diversity consultant in the San Francisco Bay Area.
 But more than that, the soul-searching the tech industry needs to commit to on race issues involves more than positive words and dollar signs, she says.